californi/RouteFlow/README.md

 You can learn more about RouteFlow in our [main page in GitHub](http://cpqd.github.com/RouteFlow/) and in our [website](https://sites.google.com/site/routeflow/).

-Please be aware of NOX, POX, OpenFlow, Open vSwitch, Quagga, MongoDB, jQuery, JIT and RouteFlow licenses and terms.
+Please be aware of NOX, POX, Floodlight, OpenFlow, Open vSwitch, Quagga, MongoDB, jQuery, JIT and RouteFlow licenses and terms.

 # Distribution overview
 RouteFlow is a distribution composed by three basic applications: RFClient, RFServer and RFProxy.